robertdebock/ansible-role-rsyslog/README.md

 # the ipaddress of the receiving rsyslog server.
 # Not setting this variable will not forward logs.
 # rsyslog_remote: server1.example.com

-# To update all packages installed by this roles, set `rsyslog_package_state` to `latest`.
-rsyslog_package_state: present

-# Some Docker containers do not allow managing services, rebooting and writing
-# to some locations in /etc. The role skips tasks that will typically fail in
-# Docker.
-With this parameter you can tell the role to -not- skip these tasks.
-rsyslog_ignore_docker: yes

 ```

 Requirements